Full threatcl Spec

 threat {

-// To reference the above component expanded_control "Control Name" { description = import.control.control_name.description risk_reduction = 50 }
+// To reference the above component control "Control Name" { description = import.control.control_name.description risk_reduction = 50 }

 description = <<EOTDescriptions may be a multi-line entry as well.